 - Basic biology

-- Brook trout (the only native of the three) thrive in smaller streams of good water quality, occupying pools and riffles that seem quite shallow when compared to the pools brown trout frequent.
+Brook trout: Brook trout (the only native of the three) thrive in smaller streams of good water quality, occupying pools and riffles that seem quite shallow when compared to the pools brown trout frequent.
 In-stream vegetation provides adequate cover for the brookie.
 They are very aggressive and relatively easy to catch.
 They normally are smaller than browns and rainbows, a 14 inch brook trout is a trophy.
 In large and medium sized streams you will find them near the headwaters and in major springs.

-- Brown trout (from Europe) are the most abundant and most sought after trout in southeast Minnesota streams.
+Brown trout: Brown trout (from Europe) are the most abundant and most sought after trout in southeast Minnesota streams.
 They are wary and must be stalked with patience.
 Your shadow on the water will "put them down" for an hour or two.
 They require overhanging cover like undercut banks or fallen trees.
 They will be found in the deepest pools, moving into the shallows (riffles) to feed in early morning and late afternoon.
 They feed actively on emergent insects like caddis flies and mayflies.
 Brown trout get larger than rainbows and brookies; 14 to 18 inch fish are common and browns over 25 inches have been taken in the southeast.

-- Rainbow trout (a west coast native) do not commonly reproduce in southeast Minnesota streams and must be maintained by stocking.
+Rainbow trout: Rainbow trout (a west coast native) do not commonly reproduce in southeast Minnesota streams and must be maintained by stocking.
 They occupy the fast, big water of the Whitewater streams (and others), utilizing different habitat than the brown trout.
 Famous for their acrobatics (tail-walking), rainbows will give any angler quite a thrill.